-Give to Moldova!
-The majority of CERI programs operated in Eastern Europe are concentrated in Romania, Moldova, and a breakaway region called Transnistria.
+The majority of CERI programs operated in Eastern Europe are concentrated in Romania, Moldova, and a breakaway region in Moldova called Transnistria.
 Moldova, located between Ukraine and Romania, gained its independence out of the dissolution of the Soviet Union.

 After the collapse of the Soviet Union, Moldova struggled to transition to a market economy.
 As a result of political instability and economic decline, Moldova became the poorest country in Europe.
 Living conditions deteriorated rapidly, especially in rural areas, and poverty was widespread.